Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Playing with what they know: Children bring their existing knowledge and experiences into their play, representing their understanding through various media.
 They recreate experiences, take on roles, and make connections between things they have experienced.

-Being willing to have a go: Children approach new activities and experiences with confidence, showing willingness to try things without fear of failure.
-They initiate activities, seek challenge, and demonstrate resilience when things do not work immediately.
+Being willing to have a go: Children approach new activities and experiences with confidence.
+They are willing to try things without fear of failure.
+They start activities, look for challenge, and show resilience when things do not work at first.

-Play-based learning connects with effective learning.
-Research shows learners learn best actively with materials, not passively (Wood & Attfield, 2005; Moyles, 2015).
-This active engagement boosts knowledge (Piaget, 1967; Vygotsky, 1978).
+Play-based learning links to effective learning.
+Research shows that learners learn best when they use materials actively, rather than passively (Wood & Attfield, 2005; Moyles, 2015).
+This active engagement builds knowledge (Piaget, 1967; Vygotsky, 1978).

 Active Learning